-For the dismantling of the trusses, the risk management team evaluated four options to select the most prudent and efficient procurement strategy.
-The team determined that the bonding requirements of smaller contracts would foster increased bidding competition and possible cost savings from lower bids.
-Based on a cost-risk-benefit comparison of the four options, the team recommended that the dismantling of trusses be split into two contracts: all steel superstructure work in one contract, and all marine foundation work in the other.
-The TBPOC agreed to this arrangement and the two-contract option was implemented this guarter.
+For the dismantling of the trusses, the risk management team recommended that the dismantling of trusses be split into two contracts: all steel superstructure work in one contract, and all marine foundation work in the other.
+The TBPOC agreed to this arrangement and the two-contract option was implemented in the budget this quarter.

-Various architectural enhancements and other project improvements are being assessed by the TBPOC and, if approved, will be reflected in the potential draw on program contingency curve in future quarters.
+Various architectural enhancements and other project improvements are being assessed by the TBPOC and, if approved, will be reflected in the Potential Draw on Program Contingency curve in future quarters.